-Detox can be a difficult and taxing process, but it’s still only the beginning of proper carfentanil addiction treatment.
-Recovery obviously cannot start without detoxing first, but it is vital that once the carfentanil has been flushed out from the body that the next step is checking into an addiction rehabilitation program.
+Detox can be a difficult and taxing process, but it’s only the beginning of proper carfentanil addiction treatment.
+Recovery obviously cannot start without detoxing first.
+It is vital that once the carfentanil has been flushed out from the body that the next step is checking into an addiction rehabilitation program.

-Detoxing won’t help to address the ways that addiction rewires the brain, and so recovery treatment is crucial to learning how to manage addiction and maintain sobriety in the long-term.
+Detoxing won’t help to address the ways that addiction rewires the brain.
+Recovery treatment is crucial to learning how to manage addiction and maintain sobriety in the long-term.

 There are many different kinds of recovery treatment programs available, including in-patient residential treatment, support groups, counseling, and even holistic therapy.
-Each patient will typically collaborate with their counselor or therapist in order to devise atreatment program that will be most effective for them.
+Each patient will typically collaborate with their counselor or therapist to devise a treatment program that will be most effective for them.

 How Dangerous is Carfentanil?

-If the dangers inherent in carfentanil use are still not readily apparent, here is another way of illustrating its mind-boggling potency: It takes as little as a 10-milligram dose of carfentanil to sedate and even kills a 15,000-pound African elephant, which is about 75 times the weight of a 200-pound man.
+If the dangers inherent in carfentanil use are still not readily apparent, here is another way of illustrating its often fatal potency: it takes as little as a 10-milligram dose of carfentanil to sedate and kill a 15,000-pound African elephant, which is about 75 times the weight of a 200-pound man.

 In its powdered form, carfentanil is all-too-easily disguised as either heroin or cocaine, as all three substances are colorless and odorless, with similar appearance and texture as well.
 There is no way for someone to tell if the heroin or cocaine they are taking has been cut with carfentanil until it is too late.